 While Duncan expressed his dissatisfaction with the data analysis and data reduction approach in general and called for research designs that would yield truly structural models, he never actually ventured into such territories.
-What particularly troubled Duncan is the combination of the two intrinsic features of social science data.
+What particularly troubled Duncan is the combination of two intrinsic features of social science data.
 First, there is an uncertainty to an individual's response (either in attitude or behavior) even if we know the true underlying model.
-Second, the underlying model actually varies across different members in a population - a feature sometimes called "population heterogeneity."
+Second, the underlying model actually varies across different members in a population.
+The second feature can also be called "population heterogeneity."
 It was on population heterogeneity that Duncan spent most of his late career working, in connection with the Rasch model.